dereuromark/cakephp-ide-helper/docs/Annotations.md

 bin/cake annotations all -i -v
 ```

-Also make sure you commited or backuped all project files.
+Also make sure you committed or backuped all project files.

 ## Dry-Run and Diff
 If you want to check if it would be modifying any files, you can run it with `-d` (dry-run) param.